macCesar/purgeTSS/docs/configuring-guide.md

 ```

 ### Extending the default palette
-If you'd like to extend the default color palette, you can do so using the `theme.extend.colors` section of your `config.js` file:
+If you want to to extend the default color palette, you can do so using the `theme.extend.colors` section of your `config.js` file:
 ```javascript
 // ./purgetss/config.js
 module.exports = {